-- 3. Subglacial geology, sediments, and ecosystems: Bedrock, sediments, and ecosystems existing within and beneath ice sheets has recently become accessible due to recent drill development.
-The Agile Sub-Ice Geological Drill (ASIG) and the Ice-Enabled Winki drill both have been successful in Antarctica (see https://icedrill.org/equipment/index.shtml).
-Access to subglacial bedrock for measurement of cosmogenic nuclides enables questions regarding the vulnerability of the West Antarctic, parts of the East Antarctic, and Greenland Ice Sheets to future climate warming.
-For bedrock under very deep ice, continued development of the Rapid Access Ice Drill (RAID) may enable future retrieval of rock cores.
+2. Subglacial geology, sediments, and ecosystems: Bedrock, sediments, and ecosystems existing within and beneath ice sheets have been unexplored in the past due to the lack of rapid access drills.
+The IDP Agile Sub-Ice Geological Drill (ASIG) has retrieved rock for from beneath ice at Pirrit Hills.
+Development of the Rapid Access Ice Drill (RAID) is underway to retrieve rock cores under very deep ice.
 Direct sampling of the bedrock is needed to validate models of cratonic growth related to supercontinent assembly in the Mesoproterozoic between about 2.0 and 1.1 billion years ago and for constraining the Phanerozoic geological, tectonic and exhumation history of the Antarctic continent.
-Direct measurements at grounding zones of fast-flowing ice streams and outlet glaciers are badly needed, as are data from sub-ice-shelf ocean cavities in order to provide basic information needed to model ice fluxes near grounding lines and into ice shelves - a critical interface for predicting future ice sheet dynamics.
-Direct measurements of bed conditions including frozen/thawed bed, basal pore pressure, slip, and sediments are needed to develop and test realistic models of the controls on the fast flow of ice streams and outlet glaciers.
-Significant wet environments exist below ice sheets and glaciers; sampling of subglacial sediments and ecosystems is needed to establish the diversity, and physiology of microbes and their relationships to past climates and their current ecosystem function below the ice. - 4.
-Ice as a scientific observatory: Polar ice sheets and mid-latitude ice caps archive evidence of past climate and ice dynamics and also serve as a unique platform to conduct observations and experiments concerning seismic activity, planetary sciences, and experimental astrophysics.
+Direct measurements at grounding zones of fast-flowing ice streams and outlet glaciers, and data from sub-ice-shelf ocean cavities are crucial for predicting future ice sheet dynamics and sea level rise.
+Significant wet environments exist below ice sheets and glaciers; sampling of subglacial sediments and ecosystems will establish the diversity, and physiology of microbes and their relationships to past climates and their current ecosystem function below the ice.

+3. Ice as a scientific observatory: Polar ice sheets and mid-latitude ice caps also serve as a unique platform to conduct observations and experiments concerning seismic activity, planetary sciences and experimental astrophysics.
 Specifically, borehole logging of both fast-access holes and boreholes originally drilled for ice cores are needed to fully exploit the histories of climate and ice dynamics preserved within the ice.
-In-ice physics and astrophysics experiments (e.g. IceCube) make use of polar ice as a clean, highly stable, low-background, and transparent (both optically and in the radio frequencies) detection medium for observation of sub-atomic particle interactions.
-Future planned projects (e.g. the Askaryan Radio Array (ARA) and Generation-2 Ice Cube) require multiple boreholes drilled to at least 150 m deep (ARA) and 2,500 m deep Generation-2 Ice Cube (G-2IC) and significant calibration studies of the surrounding ice volume.
+In-ice physics and astrophysics experiments (e.g. IceCube) make use of polar ice as a clean, highly stable, low-background, and transparent detection medium for observation of sub-atomic particle interactions.
+Future planned projects (e.g. the Askaryan Radio Array (ARA) and Generation-2 Ice Cube) require multiple boreholes drilled to at least 150 m deep (ARA) and 2,500 m deep (G-2IC) and significant calibration studies of the surrounding ice volume.
 Ice sheets are a quiet platform for seismic monitoring; the South Pole Remote Earth Science and Seismological Observatory has seismic equipment installed in boreholes about 300 m below the surface.
-A similar seismic observation network is planned for the Greenland Ice Sheet.
+A similar seismic observation network is being initiated on the Greenland Ice Sheet.